Autumn 1968 – Ninth Grade

 So that is how I learned to type.
-At the end of the ninth grade, I had progressed to 60 words per minute during our daily timings.
-When I became a senior in high school, I took one semester of advanced typing for college and one semester of college bound shorthand.
+At the end of the ninth grade, I typed 60 words per minute during our daily timings.
+My senior year in high school, I took one semester of advanced typing for college and one semester of college-bound shorthand.
 At the end of the typing semester, I had progressed to 100 words per minute.

 “…this we commanded you, that if any would not work, neither should he eat.”

-At the end of my freshman year of college, I asked my parents if I could remain on campus for the summer because I was enjoying attending the Bible class and the Bible church so much.
-They said I could remain if I could figure out a way to support myself to pay for rent and food.
+At the end of my freshman year of college, I asked my parents if I could remain on campus for the summer so I could continue to attend the Bible church.
+They agreed if I could support myself to pay for rent and food.
 I went to my boss at the main library and asked if I could work full time during the summer, and she said “Yes!”
-I found a room at a rooming house a few blocks from campus for $50 per month where I shared a bathroom and kitchen with 6 other women.
+I rented a room a few blocks from campus for $50 per month with a shared a bathroom and kitchen.
 I rode my bicycle about one mile to the grocery store and loaded my food into my backpack to bring it home.

-I earned $856.34 that summer, spent $547.34 and was able to save $309.
+I recorded in my budget book my earnings of $ 856.34, expenditures of $547.34, and savings of $309.
 I was thrilled to be able to support myself for the first time in my life with a little left over.
-Truly God always provides!
+Truly God always provides.

-My typing skills have continued to be very beneficial throughout my nursing career.
+I used my typing skills throughout my nursing career.
 From the manual typewriter, I progressed to an electric one.
-It was so much easier to strike the keys and no longer have to throw the carriage!
-Then I bought a word processor which allowed me to see four words at a time on a miniscule screen just before they were typed.
+Then I bought a word processor which allowed me to see four words at a time on a minuscule screen a few seconds before they printed on the page.

-When I entered graduate school in 1994, I broke down and bought my first computer and took a course on how to use “Word” at an adult education class.
-I started asking people at church who are computer experts to explain things to me which I continue to this day!
-I thank the Lord for their kindness and patience with me….
+When I entered graduate school in 1994, I bought my first computer and took a course on how to use Word in an adult education class.
+I started asking my kind patient friends at church who were computer experts to explain things to me.
 I was able to type all my own papers in graduate school, including my thesis, rather than hire a typist as most grad students did.
-I must admit, it was quite a challenge last year to switch to Windows 8.

-In my current government nursing job, I am required to type all my progress notes into the patient’s electronic medical record.
-In the private sector, I had dictation, but I’m afraid the government is way behind.
-I pity my colleagues who have to use the “hunt and peck” one finger method to type.
-They work many hours of unpaid overtime to complete their notes.
-I am so thankful that I took those two typing courses in high school, and I would advise any young person to learn to type as fast as possible!
+In my government nursing job, I was required to type all my progress notes into the patient’s electronic medical record.
+I pitied my colleagues who had to use the hunt and peck one finger method.
+They worked many hours of unpaid overtime to complete their notes.
+My two typing courses in high school were priceless.
+I would advise any young person to learn to type as fast as possible.